Cross Friction Massage For MCL Sprains

 The following is meant for information purposes.
 We always recommend seeking professional advice.

-Always check for contraindications (which mean massage is not suitable or could be harmful) before attempting and sports massage treatment.
+Always check for contraindications (which mean massage is not suitable or could be harmful) before attempting any sports massage treatment.

-This will depend on the severity of your injury.
-Certainly do not apply massage during the acute stage.
+This depends on the severity of your injury.
+Do not apply cross-friction massage during the acute stage.

-• For a grade 2 MCL sprain it should be 7 to 10 days or more before beginning cross friction massage.
+• Grade 2 MCL sprain: wait 7 to 10 days or longer before starting

 Massage techniques